What is Nail Polish Poisoning?

 - Nail Polish Poisoning is caused by the ingestion of nail polish (liquid).
 The exposure may also be through direct skin and eye contact, or upon inhaling the vapors

-- This intake could be accidental, or in some cases intentional, to bring self-harm
+- This intake could be accidental, or in some cases intentional, to bring self-harm.
+In some rare cases, it may occur from chewing on fingernails with nail polish

 - Nail polishes are based on organic solvents and may contain plasticizers, pigments and dyes, thickening agents, and UV stabilizers.
 The formulation is based on the use or application of nail polish i.e., as a top coat, base coat, or color coat, etc.